thisismygitrepo/crocodile/README.md

      ```
      This and much more, is only on top of the indespensible `pathlib.Path` functionalities.

    * Additionally, the package provides many other new classes, e.g. `Read` and `Save`.
 Together with `P`, they provide comprehensible support for file management.
 Life cannot get easier with those.
-Every class inherits attributes that allow saving and reloading in one line.
+Every class inherits attributes that allow saving and loading in one line.

 Furthermore, those classes are inextricably connected.
-Example, globbing a path `P` object returns a `List` object.
+For example, globbing a path `P` object returns a `List` object.
 You can move back and forth between `List` and `Struct` and `DataFrame` with one method, and so on.

 # Install